javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 formData.append(name, value); // appends a field
 ```

-Create it, optionally from a form, `append` more fields if needed, and then:
+We create it, optionally from a form, `append` more fields if needed, and then:

 1. `xhr.open('POST', ...)` – use `POST` method.
 2. `xhr.send(formData)` to submit the form to the server.